Pool Grate Installation & Replacement in Melbourne

 We install and replace pool grates in both commercial and residential pools.

-How to ensure durability of pool grates?
+How to ensure durability of pool gates?

 To ensure your pool grates last long, focus on regular cleaning with fresh water, balancing pool water chemicals (maintaining pH at 7.4 to 7.6), and choosing corrosion-resistant materials like high-grade plastic, marine-grade stainless steel, or anodised aluminium.

-- Daily & Weekly Maintenance
+1. Daily & Weekly Maintenance

 Hose down: Regularly rinse outdoor grates with fresh water to sweep away residual pool chemicals, dirt, and leaves.